dojo/framework/docs/en/stores/supplemental.md

 load('my-process', store);
 ```

-Note that data is serialized for storage and the data is overwritten after each process call.
+Note that data is serialized for storage and the data gets overwritten after each process call.
 This implementation is not appropriate for non-serializable data (e.g. `Date` and `ArrayBuffer`).

 # Subscribing to Store changes

-The `Store` has an `onChange(path, callback)` method that takes a path or an array of paths and will call a callback function whenever that state changes.
+The `Store` has an `onChange(path, callback)` method that takes a path or an array of paths and invokes a callback function whenever that state changes.

 > main.ts